 How to Buy the Best Electric Bike for You

 Deciding that you want an electric bike over an analog is the first step, but the decision doesn't end there.
-Almost every bicycle out there has its e-bike equivalent these days, and with so many options, it can be difficult to wade through all the motor specs, weight limits, and other features to find what will work best for you, but it is possible!
+Almost every bicycle has an e-bike equivalent these days, and with so many options, it can be tough to sift through the motor specs, weight limits, and other features to find what works best for you.
+However, it is possible!

 Where Do You Want to Ride?

 Your lifestyle, location, and budget are probably the three most influential factors when deciding which e-bike will suit you, so you have to ask yourself: Where do I want to ride?
-The answer to this question will help you narrow down the enormous amount of choices to a select few from the right category.
+The answer to this question will help you narrow down the enormous number of choices to a select few from the right category.
 For example, if you want to rip around on mountain trails, an e-MTB is the obvious choice.
 If you live in the city and want to bike-commute to the office daily, a sleek, zippy, and lightweight electric commuter or city bike will be your best bet.
-To enjoy weekend cruises to the park or beach, you may opt for a bike that prioritizes comfort and cost.
+For weekend cruises to the park or beach, consider a bike that balances comfort and cost.
 If you have kids, pets, or other precious cargo to haul, you'll select something from the electric cargo bike category.
 Different classes of bikes will also dictate where you can ride.
 State, local, and regional regulations vary, so it is best to check if your bike is within the regulations of your area.

 Credit: Joshua Hutchens